kychennn/CISC3140-Lab/Lab1/README.md

 ## Requirements:
 The report should show aggregate values that are computed from the CSV file provided.
 Specifically, write to file (separate files, unless you can figure out how to output to a single file).
 The following requirements.

-o Across all cars, compute the total for each row and add as a new column.
+--- Across all cars, compute the total for each row and add as a new column.
 The output should show (ranking, car_id, year, car make, car model).
 Present the list in descending order using the total column and add a new ranking column.

-	-- script.awk
+	script.awk

-	-- total.out
+	total.out

-	-- ranking.out
+	ranking.out

-o For each Car Make grouping, list the top 3 cars (ranking, car_id, year, car make, car model, total score)
+--- For each Car Make grouping, list the top 3 cars (ranking, car_id, year, car make, car model, total score)

+	rankingAndMake.out

+	topThreeEachMake.out

 ### Downloading data
 Add this REPO as a submodule to your git repository and set the folder name as data_lab1.